Tampa International Airport People Movers: Long-Term Parking Monorail (defunct)

 An automated monorail system also once connected the main terminal on Level 5 to the long-term parking garage, stopping at each elevator bank in both buildings.
 It was installed in 1991 when the long-term parking garage was built.
-It used six Bombardier UM III vehicles, which are also used on the Jacksonville Skyway.
+It used six Bombardier UM III vehicles (known today as the Innovia Monorail 100), which are also used on the Jacksonville Skyway.

 The monorail was located on level 7 of the long-term parking garage, where it ran in a loop between the four elevator banks with stations at each bank.
 Once it completed the loop, it crossed a bridge onto level 5 of the short-term parking garage.
 In the short-term garage, it ran in a straight path between the four elevator banks, which passengers could use to access the terminal.
 The monorail made three stops in the short-term garage providing access to the four elevator banks before returning to the long-term garage and repeating the loop.
 Bombardier Transportation maintained the system by contract and it was monitored from the airport's communications center.
 The monorail ran 24 hours a day except for a once-a-week maintenance shut-down in the overnight hours.
 Thales Rail Signalling Solutions won a contract in 2008 to completely upgrade the computer control system.

 Following the monorail's closure in early 2020, the airport opted not to invest in a replacement system due to high costs.
-Instead, a series of moving walkways are being constructed on Level 4 of the long term garage to allow passengers to access the main terminal more quickly via the outdoor connecting bridges.
+Instead, a series of moving walkways are being constructed on Level 4 of the long term garage to allow passengers to access the main terminal more quickly via a bridge to Level 3 of the main terminal.